JaiiMukundh/Hospital-Management-Flask-App/README.md

-# Hospital Management System (MAD-I Project)
+# Hospital Management System

-This is a web-based Hospital Management System developed for the Modern Application Development I course.
+This is a web-based Hospital Management System.
 It features a role-based access system for Administrators, Doctors, and Patients, built using the Flask framework in Python.